SFDO-Community-Sprints/PMM-V4S/README.md

 ### Project Vertical

-The audience for this project is non-profit admins in organization looking for ways to connect PMM & V4S.
+The audience for this project are non-profit admins in organizations looking for ways to connect PMM & V4S.

 ### Hub Group Link